Searching other layers

 - Select the

-project in the layer picker and click the checkbox for the part_of_speech layer to make the part_of_speech input field appear.- Click the drop-down menu button (
+syntaxproject in the layer picker and click the checkbox for the part_of_speech layer to make the part_of_speech pattern input appear.- Open the symbol picker (click

 ) and select